 On a regular base MOm cooperates with the plastic fishers.
 People, most volunteers, dive into see in search for plastic pollution, and clean it up.
 The pollution is damaging sealife.
 Especially old fishing nets harm wildlife animals such as juvenile monk seals, which get trapped in it.

 In the evening the trainees have background information about the project by presentations, held by the study director.
 All information is registered in a database.

 Pictures are selected and, if necessary, edited for the purpose of individual identification.A dolphins’ “fingerprint” is the dorsal fin, because of the marks on it; scratches and notches, which are unique for each individual.
 Relevant pictures are compared and matched to archive material.
 Annually returning individuals are tracked by this method.

 During the traineeship there are many moments to relax as well.
-Enjoy Patitiri, do sightseeing at Alonissos or one of the other islands, go to the beach.
-Share information with the project crew and socialize with fellow trainees, who share the same interest.
+Enjoy Patitiri, do sightseeing at Alonissos or one of the other islands, go to the beach, or vistit the underwater museum in the old village to take a virtual dive to an existing 2500-years-old shipwreck.
+Share information with the project crew and socialize with fellow trainees, who come from all over the world, among them many (marine-) biology students, who share the same interest.
 It was awesome!

 The study director told me that after 20 years of data collecting, conclusions can be made.
 Since I think this a very valuable research project, I aim to return each year to follow the devellopments.
 Infact, I went back again!”